WHAT HILLEL HAS TO OFFER

 Student Leaders: 7 executive board members and 15 assembly members

 Executive Board: The E-Board oversees all that goes on in Hillel.
-They help plan over 200 programs, work with the university, oversee a budget of over $25000, engage over 1000 students, manage the assembly, and much more!!
+They help plan over 200 programs, work with the university, oversee a budget of over $45,000, engage over 1000 students, manage the assembly, and much more!

 Assembly: Each assembly member runs their own subgroup yet is still a part of the overall Hillel Leadership.
-They plan and put on weekly events, help make decisions for Hillel, and oversee their own boards.
+They plan and host weekly events, help make decisions for Hillel, and oversee their own boards.

 Hillel Office: The Hillel Office is open 9-5 each weekday and is located on the second floor of the Student Union right next to the Bookstore.

-Hillel Lounge: The Lounge is open 24/7 and is located on the Third Floor of the Student Union.
+Hillel Lounge: The Lounge is open 24/7 and is located on the third floor of the University Union.
 The Lounge has a full Beit Midrash and is used for programs as well as a space for students to hang out.

 Each subgroup focuses on something different and unique to cover all of the interests of our student body.
 Subgroups often collaborate with each other as well as other organizations to help students get as involved as possible.